dustgalactic/dustgalactic.github.io/_posts/2026-08-29-effort-dilemma.md

 - Figure out where to put it within the architecture of the docs
 - and so on...

 It's an iceberg.
 The visible part: the page with the docs.
-The invisible part: editing reusable snippets, replacing the updated terms all over, setting up redirects, testing different layouts to see what works best, solving merge conflicts...
-In some cases, it makes sense to communicate the invisible part, via an interna; page of the description of the writing process, for example.
+The invisible part, to list a few: editing reusable snippets, replacing the updated terms all over, setting up redirects, testing different layouts to see what works best, solving merge conflicts.
+In some cases, it makes sense to communicate the invisible part, via an internal page with the description of the writing process, for example.

 {% highlight txt %}
-You don't need to set up a local environment and test it yourself to write docs.
+👨‍💻: "You don't need to set up a local environment and test it yourself to write docs."
 {% endhighlight %}

 Technical writers are the voice of the customer.
-To write something useful and usable, we need to adopt this persona.
+To write something useful and usable, we need to adopt a customer persona.
 Customer [LARPing](https://en.wikipedia.org/wiki/Live_action_role-playing_game), if I may.
 When we talk to stakeholders and ask questions, we're doing that on customer's behalf.
 This is an integral part of the process that can't be shortcut.
 Docs are not a bottleneck.
 Docs are a stress test and a sanity check.

 ## The exploration continues